pygame/pygame/README.rst

 which can get you started playing with the code right away.

-Building From Source
+How to Contribute
 --------------------

-If you want to use features that are currently in development, or you want to contribute to pygame, you will need to build pygame locally from its source code, rather than pip installing it.
+If you want to contribute to pygame, or use features currently in development, you will need to build pygame locally from its source code, rather than pip installing it.

 Installing from source is fairly automated.
 The most work will